LaymyoChin/LaymyoChin-Dictionary/README.md

 ## Included Features

-### Language Support
+* **The language supported**
-* **Supported Languages:**
+   * laymyoChin (Yet & Hang)
-   - laymyoChin (Yet & Hang)
+   * English language
-   - English
+   * Burmese language
-   - Burmese (Highlight words only supported in **laymyoChin**)
+      + Search highlight words only available in **laymyoChin**.

-### Read Our History
+* **Dive into Our History**
-* Explore the birth of our tribe
+  * Explore the origins of our tribe,,
-* Discover our history, culture, and customs
+  * Uncover the richness of our history, culture, and customs.

-### Speak the Dialect
+* **Embrace the Dialect**
-* Learn our laymyo conversations
+    * Immerse yourself in our laymyo conversations,
-   - Yet, Hang, and Soung speaking
+        + Yet , Hang and Soung speaking
-* Study our old sayings
+    * Discover the wisdom in our old sayings,
-   - Traditional sayings
+        + Traditional proverbs.

-### Stories and Videos
+*  **Stories and Visuals**
-* Know our traditional stories
+    *  Experience our traditional stories,
-   - Historical stories
+        + Historical narratives
-   - Traditional tales
+        + Traditional tales
-   - Lullabies
+        + Soothing lullabies
-   - Translated stories
+        + Captivating translated stories
-* Cultural Insight Videos
+    *  Immerse yourself in cultural insight videos,
-   - Watch our culture videos
+        + Witness our cultural practices
-   - Explore nature resources
+        + Explore nature's wonders
-   - Enjoy music and dancing
+        + Enjoy music and dancing videos
-   - Learn basics through videos
+        + Grasp the basics dialect through instructive videos

-### Multi-Language Translation
+* **Multi-Language Translation**
    * Translate between all languages
-   - LaymyoChin language supported (API fixes in progress)
+        + LaymyoChin language support with ongoing API enhancements.

 <h3 align="left">Languages and Tools:</h3>